-Conduct Risk and the fair treatment of customers is central to Broadstone's culture.
-It is therefore essential that in all the firm's activities we demonstrate that our clients' interests take priority over, or at the very least are given equal consideration to Broadstone's interests.
+The FCA Consumer Duty and delivering good outcomes for retail customers, where relevant, is central to Broadstone's culture.
+It is therefore essential that in all our activities we demonstrate that our clients' interests take priority over, or at the very least are given equal consideration to Broadstone's interests.
 The identification and mitigation of conflicts of interest that could be detrimental to our clients' interests and the provision of clear information about such conflicts is key to good conduct and the fair treatment of our clients.